 These multi gauges are using an OLED screen rather than LCD, this has a few advantages, one of them being they are very bright and clear to read, they also offer a much better off angle viewing than LCD, which gives you more options for placement of the screen.
 One of the most important aspects of a gauge is being able to read it clearly in all conditions, this is where the OLED display shines over LCD, excuse the pun.
 You don’t have to work around the poor viewing angles of LCD, or their weaker self-illumination, these OLED screens are bright, clear to read and can be easily read even if you have the gauge on an off angle from your line of sight.

 Of course being that they are a very bright gauge, they also have a 3-state automatic brightness adjustment, there is a built in light sensor on the gauge so it can reduce or increase the brightness for you.
 There is also a 5-stage manual brightness adjustment if you wish to go that way.

-This digital multi gauge has four different screen display layouts you can switch between, two of these are completely customizable, as in which sensors you want displayed and where on the screen, the size of the cell space on the screen to be used for the sensor.
-You can see from the cell breakdown charts below the different options for sizing of the cells, which sensor readouts are supported by each cell size and placements options.
+The JRP 14in1 OLED gauge has four selectable screens that you can switch between with each having a different layout of the sensors and readouts displaying on each selectable screen, two of these four screens are completely customizable, as in which sensors or readouts you want displayed on the screen and where, the size & style of the readouts as well.
+You can see from the screen cell breakdown charts below the different options for sizing & styling of the readouts, along with which sensors are supported by the different size & style options.

-Another feature of the multi gauge display is the ability to configure KPH, MPH, PSI, KPA, Celsius, and Fahrenheit independently.
+Another feature of these 14in1 gauges multi is the ability to configure KPH, MPH, PSI, KPA, Celsius, and Fahrenheit independently.
 So it’s possible to setup the system so it uses KPH, Celsius & PSI for pressure readings.
 A lot of us Australian’s like our pressure readings in PSI and not KPA, so this can be done without a problem, no need to try and learn KPA if you are used to PSI.